Reconstruction of Missing Data using Iterative Harmonic Expansion: Results

-In order to assess the accuracy of reconstruction, we generate 1000 random isotropic Gaussian density fields in the sky.
-We use the code {\it synfast}, which is publicly available as a package in Healpix \footnote{http://healpix.jpl.nasa.gov/} \cite{Gorski:2005} for generating random Gaussian maps.
-First, we use the Harrison-Zel'dovich spectrum as the input power spectrum.
-It gives an angular power spectrum $C_{\ell} \propto l^{n}$ where $n=-2$ on large angular scales, in the Einstein de-Sitter universe which correspond to the Sachs-Wolfe plateau of the CMB power spectrum.
-As a simple model of the zone of avoidance, we consider an azimuthally symmetric mask $W(\uv{\gamma})=0$ at the Galactic latitude $b$ smaller than 20 degrees, i.e. $|b|<20^\circ$ and $W=1$ otherwise.
-We use pixels that are sufficiently smaller than the size of the mask and the fluctuation scales to be reconstructed in order to reduce the errors due to the pixelization effect (see Sec. \ref{ssec:pixel}).
-We adopt the Healpix resolution $N_{\textrm{side}}= 512$ (the total number of pixels on the whole sky is $N_{\textrm{pix}} = 12\times N_{\textrm{side}}^2=3145728$).
-The input power spectrum should be truncated at sufficiently small scales $\ell_{\rm cut}$ compared to the scale to be reconstructed $\ell_{\rm max}$, i.e. $\ell_{\rm max} \ll \ell_{\rm cut}$.
-The cut-off scale $\ell_{\rm cut}$ is inferred from the detector resolution scale in CMB observations or the shot noise dominant scales in galaxy surveys.
-In our simulated maps, we set $\ell_{\rm cut}=30$, which is sufficiently smaller than the claimed anomalous multipoles in the CMB.
-We find that the choice of $\ell_{\rm cut}$ is not sensitive to our result.
+To assess the reconstruction accuracy, we generated $10^3$ random realisations of an isotropic Gaussian density field in the sky.
+We used the code {\it synfast}, which is publicly available as a package in { HEALPIX} to generate random Gaussian maps.
+First, we used the Harrison--Zel'dovich spectrum as the input power spectrum.
+It gives an angular power spectrum $C_{\ell} \propto \ell^{n_s}$, where $n_s=-2$ on large angular scales, in the Einstein de--Sitter universe, which corresponds to the Sachs--Wolfe plateau of the CMB power spectrum.
+We set the monopole power to zero because it is a uniform value over the unmasked sky and can be subtracted out before reconstruction.
+As a simple model of the zone of avoidance, we considered an azimuthally symmetric mask with $W(\uv{\gamma})=0$ at $|\pi/2-\theta|<b$ and $W=1$ otherwise with $b=20^{\circ}$.
+We used pixels that were sufficiently smaller than the size of the mask and the reconstructed fluctuation scales to reduce errors due to the pixelization effect.
+We adopt the Healpix resolution $N_{\textrm{side}}= 1024$ (the total number of pixels in the entire sky is $N_{\textrm{pix}} = 12\times N_{\textrm{side}}^2\simeq 1.2\times 10^7$), where the pixel size corresponds to $3.4$ arcmin.
+The input power spectrum should be truncated at scales $\ell_{\rm cut}$ sufficiently small compared to the reconstructed scales $\ell_{\rm max}$, i.e. $\ell_{\rm max} \ll \ell_{\rm cut}$.
+In our simulated maps, we set $\ell_{\rm cut}=30$, which is a scale sufficiently smaller than the mask size.
+We also conducted the same analysis with $\ell_{\rm cut}=100$; however, the result was unchanged.
+We use this set of fiducial simulations unless otherwise stated.
+In addition to this fiducial set, we also generated the same simulation set for the input spectrum indices $n_s=0$ and $n_s=-4$.